Rosengate/sigil/README.md

 - More stable release

 ## <a name='drawbacks'></a> Drawbacks
-As this package completely use a different component for routing, in general it will be incompatible with any other packages that make use of laravel routing or the `routes` folder.
-Also these components as of now :
+~~As this package completely use a different component for routing, in general it will be incompatible with any other packages that make use of laravel routing or the `routes` folder.
+Also these components as of now :~~ ~~- Url Generator~~
-- Url Generator
+~~- Redirection with route name~~
-- Redirection with route name
+As of now, this package will still fallback to laravel routing when there're no matching routes.

 ## <a name='why'></a> Why
 I wrote `rosengate/exedra` back 4 years ago because i couldn't find a framework that can exactly do what I wanted, like hierarchically nest a routing beneath another routing.
-Also `exedra` never want to be another full-fledged framework.
+Also `exedra` was never meant to be another full-fledged framework.
 It's just a microframework and I always advocate for the use of tons of amazing php packages out there.
 Then I built a phpdoc based routing controller component and since then writing a code with `exedra` became a bliss than ever.
 But building things from microframework can be daunting as I always needed an ORM, validation, error handling, and many other tools out there (I always find myself using Elqouent).